osanj/osanj.github.io/content/post/visualizing-sphere-integrals/index.md

 ## Circle Area

-The approach to determine area $$A$$ is quite similar.
-This time the area of the $$n$$ triangles are considered, the area of a single triangle is defined as:
+The approach to determine area $A$ is quite similar.
+This time the area of the $n$ triangles are considered, the area of a single triangle is defined as:

 $$
 \begin{aligned}